Suranjit-Saha/Enhance_Auto_test_v3_Oct_2020/README.md

 2. Open the Command prompt and navigate to project location
 3. Execute the following Maven command's
     - mvn clean :- To clean the maven repo
-    - mvn install :- To install the maven requirments
+    - mvn install :- To install the maven requirements
     - mvn test :- To execute the test scenarios
+4. Download chromedriver in your local
+5. Add the location of your driver in PATH under the System variables